 OneUp is a Google My Business post scheduling tool that starts at just $4/month.
 In addition to GMB posts, OneUp also supports Facebook, Twitter, LinkedIn, Pinterest, and Instagram posts.

-Unfortunately, OneUp does not support GMB posts to businesses with 10 or more locations at this time, due to the previously referenced GMB API limitation.
+Unfortunately, OneUp does not support GMB posts to chains at this time, due to the previously referenced GMB API limitation.

 As soon as Google My Business removes their API limit, OneUp will support GMB posts to as many locations as you choose.